trailblazer/trailblazer.github.io/gems/reform/populators.md

 ## The :populator Option

-While the `:populate_if_empty` option is only called when no matching form was found for the input, the `:populator` option is always invoked and gives you maximum power for population.
+While the `:populate_if_empty` option is only called when no matching form was found for the input, the `:populator` option is always invoked and gives you maximum flexibility for population.

 Please do _not_ use both `:prepopulate_if_empty` and `:populator` for the same property.